-*leaf.parent.borrow_mut() = Rc::downgrade(&branch);
+x *leaf.parent.borrow_mut() = Rc::downgrade(&branch);

-println!("leaf parent = {:?}", leaf.parent.borrow().upgrade());
+y println!("leaf parent = {:?}", leaf.parent.borrow().upgrade());

 }

-Listing 15-24: A leaf node with a Weak reference to its parent node, branch
+Listing 15-28: A leaf node with a Weak reference to its parent node branch

-Creating the leaf node looks similar to how creating the leaf node looked in Listing 15-23, with the exception of the parent field: leaf starts out without a parent, so we create a new, empty Weak reference instance.
+Creating the leaf node looks similar to how creating the leaf node looked in Listing 15-27 with the exception of the parent field: leaf starts out without a parent, so we create a new, empty Weak<Node> reference instance u.

 At this point, when we try to get a reference to the parent of leaf by using the upgrade method, we get a None value.
-We see this in the output from the first println!:
+We see this in the output from the first println! statement v:

 leaf parent = None

-When we create the branch node, it will also have a new Weak reference, since branch does not have a parent node.
+When we create the branch node, it will also have a new Weak<Node> reference in the parent field w, because branch doesn’t have a parent node.
 We still have leaf as one of the children of branch.
-Once we have the Node instance in branch, we can modify leaf to give it a Weak reference to its parent.
-We use the borrow_mut method on the RefCell in the parent field of leaf, then we use the Rc::downgrade function to create a Weak reference to branch from the Rc in branch.
+Once we have the Node instance in branch, we can modify leaf to give it a Weak<Node> reference to its parent x.
+We use the borrow_mut method on the RefCell<Weak<Node>> in the parent field of leaf, and then we use the Rc::downgrade function to create a Weak<Node> reference to branch from the Rc<Node> in branch.

-When we print out the parent of leaf again, this time we’ll get a Some variant holding branch: leaf can now access its parent!
-When we print out leaf, we also avoid the cycle that eventually ended in a stack overflow like we had in Listing 15-21: the Weak references are printed as (Weak):
+When we print the parent of leaf again y, this time we’ll get a Some variant holding branch: now leaf can access its parent!
+When we print leaf, we also avoid the cycle that eventually ended in a stack overflow like we had in Listing 15-26: the Weak<Node> references are printed as (Weak):

 leaf parent = Some(Node { value: 5, parent: RefCell { value: (Weak) },